ipfs/team-mgmt/drafts/Project Management Process.md

 **Attributes of a Goal:**
 - an individual actionable unit of work
 - may have other Goals as dependencies
-- may have parts or sub-goals
-- may have parts or sub-goals big enough to merit own Goals
+- may have parts or sub-tasks

-Goals are collected, maintained and tracked in the backlog by the project lead.
+Goals are collected, maintained and tracked in the pipeline by the project lead.

 A goal description includes the following:
 - Name / Summary